 Another visa route, the Ukraine Extension Scheme, allowed Ukrainians with permission to stay in the UK from 18 March 2022 to 16 November 2023 to extend their stay.

-As of 16 May 2024, this route has closed for children born in the UK.
+As of 16 May 2024, this route has closed except for children born in the UK to parents who receive the permission.

 Those granted permission under any of the three Ukraine visa schemes may apply to extend their stay for an additional 18 months, with applications opening in early 2025.